About Veterans/Military Services

 Federal Tuition Assistance (FTA):

 Active Duty and National Guard members may be eligible for FTA.
 Veterans can receive up to $250 per semester hour for classroom and/or distance learning degree at accredited public and private institutions.
 All applications for Federal Tuition Assistance (FTA) must be submitted online and they are due PRIOR TO THE FIRST DAY OF CLASSES.
-For the most current guidelines, please visit the Go Army Ed website at www.goarmyed.com.
+For the most current guidelines, please visit the Army Ignited website at www.armyignited.com.

 National Guard Tuition Waiver: